Complex SQL Queries Best Practices

 Case statements allow you to perform conditional logic within a SQL query.
 They are useful for tasks such as data categorization or creating custom calculations based on specific conditions.

-The below query uses a case statement to implement bonus calculation logic.
-Bonuses are calculated based on employee sales, and bonus calculation rules are defined using different cases.
+The below query uses a case statement to implement bonus calculation logic:

 SELECT